econia-labs/econia/doc/doc-site/docs/overview/orders.md

 | Quote asset | Order price | `USDC` | 6             | \$1.00     |

 We'd like to find a market configuration that makes sense given the above economic state.
-Configuring a market requires three _integer_ values beyond the base and quote type:
+Configuring a market requires three _integer_ values beyond the base and quote type, since the Econia Move package uses only integer arithmetic:

 | Parameter          | Meaning                  | Units                      |
 | ------------------ | ------------------------ | -------------------------- |